DIY Shielded RCA Interconnect Cables

 Photograph 1: Sommer Cable - SC-Tricone MKII

 The Tricone MKII cable is made in Germany comparable to the Mogami 2319 - AWG#23 or the Prefer MGK-16 - AWG#22.
 Mogami and Prefer cables follow the same build principle and they are also a good option.
 You should be able to find Sommer, Mogami, Prefer or another suitable cable at your local instrument store.
-The Mogami W2330 interconnect wire (~$1US / foot) also looks like a good wire choice for this project.
+The Mogami W2330 interconnect wire (less than $1US / foot) also looks like a good wire choice for this project.

 Photograph 2: Mogami W2330 Interconnect Wire

 I ordered Rean NYS373-2 RCA Plugs (made by Neutrik Company) which are black in color and with red and white indicator rings.
 The Rean NYS373-2 RCA connectors ($1.39US each) have gold plated contacts and rubber end-boots to firmly hold the wire in place.
 These Rean RCA connectors come with a variable inner strain relief for cables with an outer dimension of 4mm to 6mm.

 I did not want to buy some extraordinary RCA plugs, because the Rean NYS373-2 RCA Plugs are very good quality connectors.
 Another viable option for those interested in a higher quality plug is the Neutrik NF2C-B/2 Profi Professional RCA Plugs.
 The Neutrik Profi plugs are really excellent quality connectors, but you will have to dig a little deeper in your wallet as the plugs are $16.19 a pair.
 Gio the editor of diyAudioProjects.com really likes the Neutrik Profi RCA plugs and uses them for his cables.

 Photograph 4: Neutrik NF2C-B/2 Profi Professional RCA Plug